stephengacheru/usehover.github.io/index.md

 **Hover is currently in Alpha and may be unstable.
 If you have issues please get in touch with us.**

-As of Aug 17, 2016 the current version of the Hover SDK is 0.8.1
+As of Aug 28, 2016 the current version of the Hover SDK is 0.8.7

 This SDK supports Android 4.3 - 7.0 (API 18-24).
-It can be used in apps with a wider range, but you must check the API level yourself before making a call to the Hover SDK.
+It can be used in apps with a wider range, but you must check the API level yourself and only make a call to the Hover SDK if the user's Build API is within that range.

 **Known issues:**

-* Using the SDK in an app that targets API 23 or 24 can cause permission issues due to the new permission mechanism that Google introduced.
-We will be updating this soon, but for now if your app targets 23 or 24 you must ask for `android.permission.CALL_PHONE` and `android.permission.RECEIVE_SMS` prior to a call to request a payment (step 2 of "Using the SDK" below)
+* The test function does basic validation, but does not ensure that you have all of the required fields for a particular action.
+It will return all the values that it found, and it is currently up to you to ensure that these match the required values for the action.
+You can safely ignore the PIN, since the API takes care of getting this from the user for you.

 ## Installing the SDK